ol1v/QuickDraw/README.md

 ---

-You can add custom T.I sources which may have query params in the URL and define what part of the URL should be replaced with the clipboard data on hotkey press.
+You can add custom T.I sources such as MISP hosted on a private network which may have query params in the URL and define what part of the URL should be replaced with the clipboard data on hotkey press.

 ## Additional functionality ##

-I may add support for API:s and setting timestamps in URI query params down the line as well as adding custom regex patterns for other strings.
+I want to add support for API:s and setting timestamps in URI query params down the line as well as adding the ability to add custom regex patterns for other types of IOCs.
  As of now it supports IP addresses, File hashes and Domains.